marynamango/marynamango/README.md

 - 👋 Hi, I’m @marynamango
 - 👀 I’m interested in learning and creating
-- 🌱 I’m currently learning Front-end
+- 🌱 I’m currently learning Front-end development

 <!---
 marynamango/marynamango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.